Commissar Order: History

 On 30 March, Hitler addressed over 200 senior officers in the Reich Chancellery.
 Among those present was Halder, who recorded the key points of the speech.
-He argued that the war against the Soviet Union "cannot be conducted in a knightly fashion" because it was a war of "ideologies and racial differences."
-He further declared that the Commissars had to be "liquidated" without mercy because they were the "bearers of ideologies directly opposed to National Socialism."
-Hitler stipulated the "annihilation of the Bolshevik commissars and the Communist intelligentsia" (thus laying the foundation for the Commissar Order), dismissed the idea of courts-martial for felonies committed by German troops, and emphasised the different nature of the war in the East from the war in the West.
+Hitler argued that the war against the Soviet Union "cannot be conducted in a knightly fashion" because it was a war of "ideologies and racial differences."
+He further declared that the commissars had to be "liquidated" without mercy because they were the "bearers of ideologies directly opposed to National Socialism."
+He stipulated the "annihilation of the Bolshevik commissars and the Communist intelligentsia" (thus laying the foundation for the Commissar Order), dismissed the idea of courts-martial for felonies committed by German troops, and emphasized the different nature of the war in the East from the war in the West.

 Hitler, well aware that this order was contrary to international laws prohibiting extra-judicial executions and other atrocities in wartime, personally absolved in advance any soldier or officer who violated international law in enforcing this order, making the legally specious argument that the Hague Conventions of 1899 and 1907 did not apply to the forthcoming war since the Soviet Union had not signed them.
 The Soviet Union, as a distinct entity from the Russian Empire, did not, in fact, sign the Geneva Convention of 1929.
 However, Germany did, and was bound by Article 82, stating "In case, in time of war, one of the belligerents is not a party to the Convention, its provisions shall nevertheless remain in force as between the belligerents who are parties thereto."

 The Commissar Order read as follows: